 Ways to Control Insects on Hummingbird Feeders

 There are many ways to keep bees away from nectar feeders, but the first thing birders need to realize is that it is impossible to remove 100 percent of the insects attracted to a feeder.
 By using multiple methods, however, it is possible to encourage most bugs to dine elsewhere without harming the hummingbirds.

 Effective and safe ways to control insects on hummingbird feeders include:

-- Keep the Feeder Clean: As birds feed, drips of nectar will inevitably fall from their bills onto the feeder.
-Feeders can also drip if they are filled too full, as the air pressure inside the feeder will force the nectar out the feeding ports when it heats up.
+- Keep the feeder clean: As birds feed, drips of nectar will inevitably fall from their bills onto the feeder.
+Feeders can also drip if they are filled too full, as the air pressure inside the feeder will force the nectar out of the feeding ports when it heats up.
 Each time the feeder is refilled, carefully clean the outside and around the feeding ports to remove spilled nectar, and take steps to minimize leaks to avoid the mess that can attract insects.

-- Hang Feeders Carefully: Ants may climb a pole to reach a nectar feeder, so hang the feeder from a branch or gutter instead.
-Using fishing line to hang the feeder is another option, as the line is too thin for most ants to climb to access the feeder.
+- Hang feeders carefully: Ants may climb a pole to reach a nectar feeder, so hang the feeder from a branch or gutter instead.
+Using some fishing line to hang the feeder is another option, as the line is too thin for most ants to climb to access the feeder.

 - Avoid other attractions: Bees, wasps, and ants are naturally attracted to other features of your yard, including plants and flowers.
 This is highly desirable for a healthy garden, but avoid uncovered trash, sticky soda cans, piles of manure, and other things the insects may find attractive.
 This will minimize their unintended food sources and keep insect populations under control.

 How Not to Remove Insects

 It may take several different techniques to completely minimize insect visits to hummingbird feeders.
 There are two techniques, however, that should not be used because they are potentially destructive to hummingbirds.

 - Insecticides: Even a small amount of pesticide chemicals near the hummingbird feeder can be devastating to these tiny birds.
 Do not use any sprays near the feeder, and if you do choose to use insect traps, be sure they are positioned well away from the feeder.